Towards Immersive Mixed Reality Street Play: Understanding Co-located Bodily Play with See-through Head-mounted Displays in Public Spaces: Findings

-Onsite participants praised the intuitive and smooth interaction facilitated by the combination of the wand and Apple Watch in this game.
+On-site participants praised the intuitive and smooth interaction facilitated by the combination of the wand and Apple Watch in this game.
 Unlike traditional handheld controllers, this design allowed for natural and immersive casting of spells in the real world.
 Participants quickly grasped the gameplay mechanics.
 In the on-site study, 24/65 participants were observed to immediately understand how to cast spells after the game started, either by listening to oral instructions or observing other players.
-Another 31/65 participants learned the mechanics within 30 seconds with guidance from organizers and fellow or previous players.
-As one remarked, \emph{"It's so easy to use (the wand) too, very comfortable and functional"} (P15).
-Another participant noted, \emph{"The strange rhythm of beating is actually quite strong"} (P6).
+Another 31/65 participants learned the mechanics in less than one minute with guidance from organizers and fellow or previous players.
+As one participant (P15) remarked, \dquote{It's so easy to use (the wand) too, very intuitive and functional.}

 The wand also served as a crucial element in the narrative design, providing a compelling explanation for the asymmetrical perspectives between players and passersby.
-By assuming the role of wizards and perceiving passersby as Muggles, players could engage in the MR experience smoothly.
-The physical presence of the wand helped bystanders understand the ongoing MR experience, even without an MR view. \emph{"It's just making so much sense when you see people waving a wand.
-Much better than randomly stubbing your hands."} (P4)
+By assuming the role of wizards and perceiving passersby as muggles, players could engage in the MR experience smoothly.
+The physical presence of the wand helped bystanders understand the ongoing MR experience, even without an MR view. \dquote{It makes much more sense to see people waving a wand.
+This is far better than randomly punching the air with your hand. } (P4).

-The significance of the wand was further highlighted during a demo where it was taken away from a player's hand in the later stage of the game.
-The player immediately struggled to perform as she had been doing just 5 seconds earlier, expressing her confusion and requesting the wand back: \begin{quote} \emph{"Now I forgot how to move… Can you give me back the wand?"} (P8). \end{quote}

-This incident demonstrated how the presence of a prop can support players' understanding and engagement, and maintain the narrative immersion.
+The significance of the wand was further highlighted during a demo where it was taken away from a player's hand in the later stages of the game.
+The player immediately struggled to perform as she had been doing just 5 seconds earlier, expressing her confusion and requesting the wand back: \dquote{Now I forgot how to move… Can you give me back the wand?} (P8).
+This incident demonstrated how the presence of a prop can support players' understanding and engagement and maintain the narrative immersion.